justincranford/jcutils/README.md

-# jcutils
+# utils-reactor
-A collection of various Java utilities.
+A collection of various utilities sharing a Maven parent pom.xml and reactor pom.xml.